metrodroid/metrodroid/CONTRIBUTING.md

 Make sure you're testing on the current version of Farebot M (2.9.25) please check the [open issues first](https://github.com/micolous/farebot/issues) to see if it has already been reported.

 Please note that some phones will not support Mifare Classic cards.
 This is because Mifare Classic is not standard NFC.
 You need a phone with a NXP chipset in order to read them.
-The Nexus 4 and 5 cannot read them.
+The Nexus 4, 5, 6, 7 (all versions) and 10 cannot read them.
 The Galaxy Neuxs, Nexus 5X and 6P can read them.

 Whether your phone supports Mifare Classic is shown in the About screen.